hirosystems/docs/docs/stacks-2.1-upgrades.md

 The endpoints ` /extended/v1/tx/<txid>` and `/extended/v1/contract/<contract-principal>` returns a new property, `clarity_version.`

-Sample response for a versioned smart contract transaction with Clarity version 2:
+A sample response for a versioned smart contract transaction with Clarity version 2 is shown below:

 "clarity_version": 2

-Sample response for a regular (non-versioned) smart contract transaction with Clarity version null:
+A sample response for a regular (non-versioned) smart contract transaction with Clarity version null is shown below:

 "clarity_version": null